LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 - your dependencies are all listed in `/app3/package.json`
 - your can start your server with `npm start`
 - your server should use `node` and `express`
-- When you type your first name, last name and favorite color into the text fields and press "Thats me!" the page reloads and displays the text "Welcome back [first_name] [last_name] I bet your favorite color is [favorite_color]!".
+- When you type your first name, last name and favorite color into the text fields and press "That's me!", the page reloads and displays the text "Welcome back [first_name] [last_name] I bet your favorite color is [favorite_color]!".
   - Example: If I enter "Ada", "Lovelace", "Green" and hit "Save my name!"
 The only thing I should see on the page is "Welcome back Ada Lovelace I bet your favorite color is green".
 - If I reload the page I should still see the same text
-- When I delete my cookies I should see the form again
+- When I delete my cookies or visit the site in an incognito window, I should see the form again.
-- all cookie related code should be in the express middleware
+- all cookie-related code should be in the express middleware
 - the `homepage` and `form post` routes should only read and write data to and from `request.session` and not to the cookies header directly.